-Over the years, parents have given me tips on how they limit screen time.
+Over the years, parents have given me tips on how they limit screen time in their homes.
 Here are some ideas for cutting back:

 - Have children who play a musical instrument earn screen time by practicing music.
-Have children who play a sport earn screen time by practicing their sport. - Turn off the screen during the week.
-Limit screen to weekends or one day per week. - Set a predetermined time limit on screen time, such as 30 minutes or one hour per day.
+Have children who play a sport earn screen time by practicing their sport. - Set a predetermined time limit on screen time, such as 30 minutes or one hour per day.
 If your child chooses, she can skip a day to accumulate and "save" for a longer movie or longer video game. - Take the TV, personal computer, and video games out of your children's bedrooms.
-Be a good role model by taking them out of your own bedroom as well.

-- Turn off the TV during meals. - Turn off the TV as background noise.
+Be a good role model by taking them out of your own bedroom as well. - Turn off the TV as background noise.
 Turn on music instead. - Have books available to read in relaxing places in the house (near couches, beds, etc.).
 When kids flop on the couch they will pick up a book to relax instead of reaching for the remote control. - Give kids a weekly "TV/screen allowance" with parameters such as no screen before homework is done, no screen right before bed, etc. Let the kids decide how to "spend" their allowance.

 Not that I am averse to "family movie night," and I understand the value of plunking an ill child in front of a video in order to take his mind off his ailment.
 In fact, Dr. Lai lives in a house with three iPod Touches, two iPhones, a Nintendo DS and three computers.
-But I do find it frightening to watch my otherwise very animated children lose all facial expression as they tune in to a television show.
+But I do find it frightening to watch my otherwise very animated children lose all facial expression as they tune in to a video.